microsoft/terminal/doc/specs/Configuration object for profiles.md

 In the case that not all of the allowed parameters are defined in an appearance object, we will obtain the values for those parameters in the following matter:

-If the profile defines an `unfocusedState`, any parameters not explicitly defined within it will adopt the values from the profile itself.
-If the profile does not define an `unfocusedState`, then the global/default `unfocusedState` is used for this profile.
+If the profile defines an `unfocusedConfig`, any parameters not explicitly defined within it will adopt the values from the profile itself.
+If the profile does not define an `unfocusedConfig`, then the global/default `unfocusedConfig` is used for this profile.

-Thus, if a user wishes for the unfocused state to look the same as the focused state for a particular profile, while still having a global/default unfocused state appearance, they simply need to define an empty `unfocusedState` for that profile (similarly, they could define just 1 or 2 parameters if they wish for minimal changes between the focused and unfocused states for that profile).
-If they do not define any `unfocusedState` for the profile, then the global/default one will be used.
+Thus, if a user wishes for the unfocused state to look the same as the focused state for a particular profile, while still having a global/default unfocused state appearance, they simply need to define an empty `unfocusedConfig` for that profile (similarly, they could define just 1 or 2 parameters if they wish for minimal changes between the focused and unfocused states for that profile).
+If they do not define any `unfocusedConfig` for the profile, then the global/default one will be used.

+If neither the profile nor the global settings have defined an `unfocusedConfig`, then there will be no appearance change when switching between focused and unfocused states.

 ## UI/UX Design